Created by Calebovitsch

 7. What cards to look out for during games?

 During the draft games themselves you should always have in mind all tricks the opponent might play in any given situation (especially with the current stop system, but that is another topic).
-Here is a graphical representation of all fast spells and ambushers from both Dark Frontier and curated packs!
+Here is a graphical representation of all fast spells and Ambushers from both The Flame of Xulta and curated packs!

 8. How to be Excellent?

 Well, you have managed to get this far, My Dear Reader.
 Congratulations!
 As a reward, I will bestow upon you the knowledge of numbers, also called tiers or ratings.
 That is right, below you can find a link to a spreadsheet containing knowledge more vast than that in Vault of the Praxis.
 But that is not all!
-Not only will you find ratings for all 630+ cards – those do not always work in a vacuum.
-Aside from the general ratings I have put some additional notes, as some cards tend to be better if you have other things that synergize with them.
+Not only will you find ratings for all ~1000 cards – those do not always work in a vacuum.
+Aside from the general ratings I have put some additional notes, as some cards tend to be better if you have other things that synergize with them, especially given how many smaller and wider synergies there are in this format.
 For now – enjoy!
 You will thank me later.

 A couple of notes.
 Given that drafting experiences may vary, these are just my personal thoughts about the power level of cards.
-There is also a vast difference of what to pick as your first card, e.g. I would not get a Smuggler as my first card, because it would tend to narrow my future choices to those two colors, while you need to stay focused on what colors are available, not to force your way through all the picks.
 There is also a great difference between card value in pack 1 and pack 4 – at the beginning you are just looking for the most powerful cards and judge them on their raw value, at the end you tend to fill out the holes in your curve, deck composition and you know how many synergistic cards you have, e.g. those where armor or the number of spells you have matter.

 Some cards are very good when you have one copy in your deck, but are not great in multiples.
 This happens for cards that you do not want to have two copies of in your hand.
-A good example is Cloud of Ash – it is a great finisher, but if you draw a second one it is usually quite dead.
-That is why I would rate it as 7/10 for the first copy and 2/10 for the second copy.
-This does not matter as much for decks that can filter through or loot through your cards with the likes of Gustrider and Pitfall Trap coming to mind.
+A good example is Maddening Whisper – it is a great finisher, but if you draw a second one it is usually quite dead.
+That is why I would rate it as 7/10 for the first copy and 3/10 for the second copy.
+This does not matter as much for decks that can filter through or loot through your cards with the likes of Gustrider coming to mind.

 Also, please remember that these numbers are not be-all and end-all of making good drafting choices.
 You should have the final build of your deck in mind when choosing cards.
 If you are lacking 2-drops you are better off getting a 2-cost unit rated a 4 than another 4-cost unit rated a 7.
 Also – especially in the beginning – you will be presented with a lot of choices between cards with similar power level.
 My advice is usually to go either with the lesser influence requirement or just with your personal preference.